mig82/py-gitkeep/README.md

 Also, Windows users do not have the luxury of the Bash command line unless they install Cygwin.

+# Install

+If you already have Python installed, simply run:

+    pip3 install gitkeep2

 # Use

 To create a `.gitkeep` file in a specific directory called 'foo':